AmaanEziz/SignalSense/README.md

     *Suggested to use Python version 3.9

-2. Navigate to openvino_env
+3. Navigate to openvino_env

-3. Download ‘detect-ir.py’ from this repository, the trained model from the google drive, and place in openvino_env directory
+4. Download ‘detect-ir.py’ from this repository, the trained model from the google drive, and place in openvino_env directory

-4. Create a text file named `class_labels.txt`
+5. Create a text file named `class_labels.txt`

-5. Navigate to openvino_env/images and place the image(s) you want to run inference on
+6. Navigate to openvino_env/images and place the image(s) you want to run inference on

+7. Navigate back to openvino_env

-5. Run `python detect-ir.py` to run inference
+8. Run `python detect-ir.py` to run inference